plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 restore, provider-process identity, Dial9 close reason/age/byte counts, Rust UDP-ingress pressure, and Swift pre-queue staging counts.
-The provider PID and start identity must remain stable through evidence collection; profile restoration is verified separately and may restart the provider.
+The provider PID and start identity must remain stable through evidence collection; profile restoration is verified separately and restarts the engine generation.
 Malformed/redacted pressure lines make the evidence incomplete.
 The test deliberately stalls one E2E UDP service and bursts 512 datagrams.
 The hold uses the same ten-minute expiry as the temporary policy and applies only when the Python bundle, flow